Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Introduction

 The special case of $D(\rho \| \id/d)$, however, has range $[0, \ln d]$ on a system of dimension $d$.
 More generally, for a doubly stochastic conditional expectation $\E$, we refer to the function on a density $\rho$ given by $D(\rho \| \E(\rho))$ as \textit{subalgebra-relative entropy}.
-Having bounded range, subalgebra-relative entropy may support much stronger inequalities than general relative entropy. $D(\rho \| \id/d)$ is a special case of subalgebra-relative entropy, where the algebra is $\CC 1$, that of the complex scalars.
+Having bounded range, subalgebra-relative entropy may support much stronger inequalities than general relative entropy. $D(\rho \| \id/d)$ is a special case of subalgebra-relative entropy, in which the algebra is $\CC 1$, that of the complex scalars.
 Subalgebra-relative entropy appears as measures of resources such as quantum coherence \cite{winter_operational_2016} and reference frame asymmetry \cite{vaccaro_tradeoff_2008, gour_measuring_2009, marvian_extending_2014}.
 One may write the conditional mutual information as $D(\rho \| \E_\S(\rho)) + D(\rho \| \E_\T(\rho)) - D(\rho \| \E_{\S \cap \T}(\rho))$ for subsystem-restricted algebras $\S$ and $\T$, which then applies to derived entanglement measures \cite{tucci_quantum_1999, tucci_entanglement_2002, christandl_squashed_2004}.
 Subalgebra-relative entropy is a natural measure of decoherence from processes that are self-adjoint with respect to the Hilbert-Schmidt inner product \cite{bardet_hypercontractivity_2018, gao_fisher_2020}.
 The maximum subalgebra-relative entropy for a given conditional expectation connects closely to the theory of subalgebra indices \cite{gao_relative_2020}.
 Hence subalgebra-relative entropy is fundamental to quantum information, motivating inequalities on this form.

 More broadly, relative entropy should be comparable between densities that are comparable up to constants in the Loewner order, where these constants determine the strength of such comparisons.
-Again, it is not hard to find bounds with additive corrections of this form.
-Multiplicative comparisons are more challenging, but multiplicative relative entropy comparison is more powerful in many settings, especially when all of the relative entropies involved could be arbitrarily small.
+Again, there are simple ways to obtain bounds with additive corrections of this form.
+Multiplicative comparisons are more challenging but more powerful in many settings, especially when all of the relative entropies involved could be arbitrarily small.
+As an example in Section \ref{sec:ucr}, we show an uncertainty-like relation for incompatible projective measurements that remains non-trivial even for states approaching complete mixture.
+We contrast this with conventional entropic uncertainty relations, which usually reduce to positivity of relative entropy in these circumstances.